 The Ninth Circle

-Deveti krug; drama, Croatia/ Slovenia, 1960; D: France Štiglić, S: Boris Dvornik, Dušica Žegarac, Beba Lončar, Dragan Milivojević, Đurđica Dević, Ervina Dragman
+Deveti krug; war drama, Croatia / Slovenia, 1960; D: France Štiglić, S: Boris Dvornik, Dušica Žegarac, Beba Lončar, Dragan Milivojević, Đurđica Dević, Ervina Dragman

 In former Yugoslavia, it was common practice that directors from one republic would go for an assignment in another republic.
-One such example was in 1960 when Slovenian director France Stiglic went to Croatia to direct a story by Zora Dirnbach, which resulted in a small jewel, the excellent Holocaust drama "The Ninth Circle" which was even nominated for the Golden Palm in Cannes and for an Oscar for best foreign language film.
-This humane and touching drama is virtuoso directed and presents a huge issue through a small polemic revolving around an arranged marriage between the young Ivo and the Jewish girl Ruth (fantastic Dusica Zegarac).
+One such example was in 1960 when Slovenian director France Stiglic went to Croatia to direct a story by Zora Dirnbach, which resulted in a small jewel, the excellent Holocaust drama "The Ninth Circle" which was nominated for several awards.
+This humane and touching drama is virtuoso directed and presents a larger issue, the genocide, through a small fate of one person, in this case the arranged marriage between the young Ivo and the Jewish girl Ruth (fantastic Dusica Zegarac).
 The first 80 minutes just show Ruth living in Zagreb during World War II, but it's enough to evocate the harsh reality of the political madness of that time and her fear for her life.

 Stiglic leads the film with a sure hand, from bitter moments where the Nazi sympathizer Zvonko draws a "J" letter on Ivo's jacket up to sweet, touching scenes like the one where Ivo and Ruth jokingly use their two fingers to pretend to "walk" around the bredboard park, up until the point when Ivo's hand embraces Ruth's hand.
 Despite a humble story and small events without spectacle, Stiglic managed to craft an impressive film equipped with a masterful shot composition (just take the instance of the frog perspective of the camera during the tracking shot where Ruth is walking along side a tall wall).
 Only in the last 20 minutes does the story switch it's location to the concentration camp and go full circle.
 Precisely because of an intimate small approach, the film manages to be powerful since it shows how a sweet love between a couple can be so easily destroyed by an ideology of hate and blockade.